HIGH SPRINGS — I think Florida’s springs are so special that somewhere along the line, the best ones should have been

 The park already limits tubing to 3,000 a day — 2,250 for the 1.5 hour float and 750 for the longer three-house float from the north entrance.

 If you want to tube the Ichetucknee in the summer, don’t wait until late in the day.
-Park rangers advise arriving as soon after the 8 a.m. parking opening as possible.
+Park rangers advise arriving as soon after the 8 a.m. park opening as possible.

 After Labor Day, the off-season schedule means no tram service for tubers and no tubing the longer stretch starting from the north entrance.

 But fall is still a great time to visit.
 The area available for tubing is shorter and, without the tram, you have to walk back to the starting point.
 But it’s just a 15-minute walk and you can take a second ride down the river if you like.
 Crowds are thinner, particularly if you come on a weekday.
 And there’s good news for paddlers: Once the northern stretch of the river is closed to tubing, it remains open to kayaks and canoes.